Network Norwich: Green Line – 14 / 14A / 15 / 15A / 16 / 17

 The Green Line consists of services 14, 14A, 15, 15A, 16 and 17.
 Services 14A, 15(A) and 16 all begin in Silfield, with the 14 beginning at Wymondham Cross, the routes head east through Hethersett, Norwich city centre, Dussindale where the 14 terminates, Brundall, Blofield, Blofield Heath where the 15 terminates, and Lingwood where the 16 terminates.
 Service 14A is a late evening service, beginning in Silfield and following the same route as the 14, through the Wymondham and Hethersett estates, and terminating at Norwich City Centre.
 Services 15A and 16A are early morning services beginning in Silfield, following the same route as the late 14A service, continuing along Yarmouth Road and terminating and Broadland Business Park.

-A Green Line bus in Norwich city centre, March 2018.
+A Green Line Wright StreetLite MAX in Norwich city centre, March 2018.

 The routes serve Wymondham Leisure Centre, Hethersett Academy, Norwich railway station, Broadland Business Park, Brundall railway station, Lingwood railway station.

 The Green Line operates every fifteen minutes between Wymondham and Yarmouth Road during daytimes from Monday to Saturday, every thirty minutes between Norwich city centre, Dussindale and Brundall, and every hour between Blofield and Lingwood.
 On Sundays and bank holidays, frequencies along all parts of the route are every hour.
 The service was upgraded in November and December 2015, receiving eleven Wright StreetLite Max Single Deck Buses to operate the service.